-The project uses an intersectional approach to interrogate the dominance of particular kinds of disabled bodies (white, physically athletic, technologically enhanced) in Paralympic media cultures; and seeks to generate new insights into re-representations of gendered, raced and queer disabled subjectivities.
+Gendered re-presentations of disability was funded by the Arts and Humanities Research Council.
+The research project used an intersectional approach to interrogate the dominance of particular kinds of disabled bodies (white, physically athletic, technologically enhanced) in Paralympic media cultures; and seeks to generate new insights into re-representations of gendered, raced and queer disabled subjectivities.

-Producer: Laura Purseglove
+Producer: Laura Purseglove (Radar)

 Production assistance: David Bell (Radar), Sam West (Loughborough University School of Design & Creative Arts)